Palisades del Rey, California: Airport

 Mines Field, a small airport at that time, opened to the east of Surfridge in 1928.
 It became a popular location for residents to see air shows.

 The growing number of commercial flights into Los Angeles following World War II meant a higher number of planes flying low over Surfridge.
-Many residents learned to co-exist with the noise from propeller planes, but jet engines were difficult to ignore.
+Many residents learned to coexist with the noise from propeller planes, but jet engines were difficult to ignore.

 "If you lived in Surfridge prior to the late 1950s, you had to raise your voice a bit when having a conversation.
 After the jets came, you had to literally stop talking when they took off," said Duke Dukesherer, a business executive who has written about Surfridge's history.

 In the 1960s and 1970s, the area was condemned and acquired by the City of Los Angeles in a series of eminent domain purchases to facilitate airport expansion and to address concerns about noise from jet airplanes.
-Homeowners were forced to sell their property to the city.
+Along with neighboring areas of Westchester to the north of the airport, homeowners were forced to sell their property to the city.
 Several homeowners sued the city and remained in their houses for several years after the majority of houses were vacated.
 Eventually all the houses were either moved or demolished.

 Nature preserve

 The neighborhood is now enclosed by chain-link fences.
 Old residential streets are still visible through the fencing and from the air.
+In the 1980s Los Angeles International Airport proposed the construction of a golf course in the area.
+The California Coastal Commission rejected the plans in order to protect the El Segundo blue butterfly.

-The area is now a protected habitat for the endangered El Segundo blue butterfly.
+The area is now a protected habitat for the endangered butterflies.
 In 2019, a number of rare burrowing owls were sighted nesting in the preserve.
 California gnatcatchers are also found amidst the restored sand dunes and coastal sage scrub despite the noise.

-The only part of the neighbourhood still accessible to the public is Vista Del Mar Park, a small park with a playground and picnic area on Vista Del Mar Boulevard that is maintained by the City of Los Angeles.
+The only part of the neighborhood still accessible to the public is Vista Del Mar Park, a small park with a playground and picnic area on Vista Del Mar Boulevard.
+This park was part of the old neighborhood, and wasn't closed because as dedicated property the city of Los Angeles "doesn't destroy parks".
+As of 1986 the park turned 35 years old.
+Vista Del Mar Park is maintained by the City of Los Angeles.